The basic unspoken concern of most Christian believers is whether they are in proper fellowship with the Lord at any given moment.

 Whatever form that bondage took.

 When the Lord delivers us, He shows us that He is more than just an idea or a distant God making demands upon us.
-He brings us to a place where He begins to reveal that He is able, in Himself, to meet every infinite longing and need of our souls and spirits.
+He brings us to a place where He reveals that He is able, in Himself, to meet every infinite longing and need of our souls and spirits.

 And that He is beyond any and all wonderful things that our minds and spirits could ever imagine.